McCabe's Guitar Shop: Live at McCabe's: Live albums recorded at McCabe's

 Pianist George Winston recorded a song, "Blues in G," at McCabe's in 1975.
-It was later released as a bonus track of the expanded edition of his first album, Piano Solos (George Winston album).
+It was later released as a bonus track of the expanded edition of his first album, Piano Solos.

 A bootleg recording was also made of R.E.M.: Live at McCabe's Guitar Shop in 1987, some of which have appeared as legitimate B-sides.

 Bruce Springsteen joined John Wesley Harding onstage at a show to help sing Springsteen's "Wreck on the Highway," which later turned up on a Harding release.

 Numerous audience tapes circulate of McCabe's performances, and several soundboards, including a set by T Bone Burnett in December 1993 that featured the Williams Brothers, Maria McKee and a cover of Dolly Parton's "I Will Always Love You."
 It also featured "My Life and the Women Who Lived It."
-Days later, Burnett performed at Rockpalast in Europe and claimed that "My Life..." was written on the flight to Europe.
+Days later, Burnett performed at Rockpalast in Europe and claimed that "My Life and..." was written on the flight to Europe.
 That was clearly not true.